digotiago04/thermal-conductivity-composites/README.md

 This repository features MATLAB codes developed to compute the effective thermal conductivity of periodic composite materials.
 The implementations include both a mean-field formulation and an energy-based formulation for numerical homogenization.

 The models consider a square periodic unit cell containing a centered circular inclusion embedded in a surrounding matrix.
 Both the matrix phase and the inclusion (fiber) phase are assumed to be isotropic.
-In addition to evaluating the effective thermal conductivity matrix K^∗, the repository also provides visualization of the temperature field and microscopic temperature profiles along the coordinate directions.
+In addition to evaluating the effective thermal conductivity matrix K<sup>*</sup>, the repository also provides visualization of the temperature field and microscopic temperature profiles along the coordinate directions.

 ---